Session 2: (June 19-23)

 Rising 4th and 5th Grades

-Digging for the Past: Tennessee Archaeology – full, accepting applications for waiting list
+Digging for the Past: Tennessee Archaeology – available

 How do we know about the past?
 Sure, written documents and oral histories are important, but artifacts are too!
 Artifacts are especially important in telling us about people who lived a very long time ago.
 Did you know that people have lived in Tennessee for close to 15,000 years?
 We can imagine what life was like for these people through archaeology.
 Tennessee’s archaeologists are tasked with unearthing mysteries through the excavation of sites, where they often uncover tools, architecture, and clothing that belonged to people long ago.
 In this course, you will learn about how to develop hypotheses, use the tools and technology of professional archaeologists, excavate your own mock archaeological site, analyze artifacts, and draw conclusions about ancient Tennesseans.
 Gain a new understanding of Tennessee’s history and where information about the past might be hiding.
 Dig for answers as you unearth clues to the past– who knows what knowledge you might uncover right in your own backyard!